Helpful information for Oklahomans from wheat fields to city streets.

 OKFB Insurance learned of longtime policyholder Dwight Birdwell’s story from his insurance agent, Rick Roberts.
 We share his story in honor of his service and in memory of countless other service men and women who sacrificed their lives and safety to create a better world.

-Dwight enlisted in the army in 1966 after graduating high school and shortly thereafter was sent to Korea after attending training at Fort Knox, Kentucky.
+Dwight enlisted in the army in 1966 after graduating high school.
+Shortly thereafter, he was sent to Korea after attending training at Fort Knox, Kentucky.
 Eventually, Dwight found himself as a member of the 4th Cavalry Regiment, 25th Division, popularly known as Three-Quarter Horse.

-On that fateful day in January, Dwight’s Troop C was ordered to help secure the Tan Son Nhut Air Base from enemy troops.
-After the lead tank had taken intense fire and become inoperable, Dwight quickly moved into action to use what defense systems were left on the tank and to protect his fellow soldiers from the barrage of bullets, rockets and grenade fire.
-After his tank commander was shot, Dwight helped move him to safety and began to fire the .50-caliber machine gun while also using the 90mm main gun to push enemy forces back.
+On that fateful day in January, they ordered Dwight’s Troop C to help secure the Tan Son Nhut Air Base from enemy troops.
+After the lead tank had taken intense fire and become inoperable, Dwight quickly moved into action.
+He used what defense systems were left on the tank and to protect his fellow soldiers from the barrage of bullets, rockets and grenade fire.
+After his tank commander was shot, Dwight helped move him to safety.
+He began to fire the .50-caliber machine gun while also using the 90mm main gun to push enemy forces back.
 Dwight attributes some of his reaction to his childhood experiences.

 “Growing up on a farm you learn to adapt to situations quickly,” said Dwight.
 “That—and I’ll make no bone about it—I owe the credit to God.”

-After exhausting the 90mm gun and machine gun, Dwight moved to a wounded helicopter nearby while firing his M-16 rifle in an effort to collect two M60 machine guns and ammunition that were aboard the helicopter.
-Afterward, he helped other wounded soldiers and remounted the tank with one of his M60s, and he continued to fire back on the enemy.
+After exhausting the 90mm gun and machine gun, Dwight moved to a wounded helicopter nearby.
+He was still firing his M-16 rifle in an effort to collect two M60 machine guns and ammunition that were aboard the helicopter.
+Afterward, he helped other wounded soldiers and remounted the tank with one of his M60s.
+He continued to fire back on the enemy.
 Despite sustaining many injuries to his neck, chest and arms, Dwight refused medical attention so he and his fellow soldiers could continue their defense.

-After the events of that day, the air base was secured.
-Dwight would later be honored with a Silver Star for his efforts and would go on to earn two Purple Hearts and a Bronze Star Medal for meritorious service during his time in Vietnam.
+The soldiers secured the air base after the events of that day.
+They honored Dwight with a Silver Star for his efforts.
+He would go on to earn two Purple Hearts and a Bronze Star Medal for meritorious service during his time in Vietnam.
 He would also earn a second Silver Star for his bravery in rescuing more Americans who became stranded in a battle zone during a conflict on July 4, 1968.

 Although many years have passed since his time in Korea and Vietnam, Dwight still vividly remembers the rice fields and the people who farmed them.